pachico/voyeur/README.md

 >**Note**: You can add multiple waiting policies per **Shot**.
 They will be executed in the same order you added them.

-#### Wait, but only until...
+#### Wait, but until...

-On the other hand, why to wait more than required?
+On the other hand, you don't want to wait more than what's required.
 This is why this method accepts another parameter that might speed up your screen captures.

 	$shot = new Shot('http://www.example.com/',  '/example/home.png');
 	$shot->add_wait_for(10000, '$(".somediv").is(":visible")');

 For this example I'm using jQuery but any Javascript assertion will work.
 This will be interpreted as:
 >Wait until the element with class "somediv" is visible.
-It if didn't mecome visible in less than 10 seconds, shoot anyway.
+It if didn't become visible in less than 10 seconds, shoot anyway.

 ##Camera